Christina McHale: 2019

 Despite losing in the final round of qualifying at the Rosmalen Championships, she made it into the main draw as a lucky loser but lost in the first round to Polona Hercog.
 At the Mallorca Open, McHale was defeated in the first round of qualifying by Tereza Martincová.
 She entered the Wimbledon Championships also as a lucky loser and lost in the first round to British wildcard Harriet Dart.

 McHale began her preparation for the US Open at the Washington Open where she upset seventh seed Anastasia Pavlyuchenkova in the first round.
 She was defeated in the second round by compatriot Caty McNally.
 At the Canadian Open, McHale lost in the final round of qualifying to Ajla Tomljanović.
 As the top seed at the first edition of the Thoreau Tennis Open, she was defeated in the second round by qualifier Olga Govortsova.
 At the US Open, she lost in the second round of qualifying to Peng Shuai.

 Seeded 12th at the New Haven Challenger, McHale was defeated in the third round by seventh seed and eventual champion Anna Blinkova.
-At the Japan Open, McHale lost in the second round to second seed Veronika Kudermetova.
+At the Japan Women's Open, she lost in the second round to second seed Veronika Kudermetova.
 Coming through qualifying at the Wuhan Open, McHale was defeated in the second round by Dayana Yastremska.
 In Beijing at the China Open, she beat after qualifying two-time champion Svetlana Kuznetsova in the first round, and lost to 16th seed Caroline Wozniacki in the second.
-McHale played her final tournament of the season at the Tianjin Open where she was defeated in the first round by eighth seed Magda Linette.
+McHale played her final tournament of the season at the Tianjin Open and suffered a first-round loss by eighth seed Magda Linette.

 She ended the year ranked 85.

 2020

-McHale kicked off her 2020 season at the Auckland Open where she lost in the second round to top seed and eventual champion, Serena Williams.
+McHale kicked off her 2020 season at Auckland where she lost in the second round to top seed and eventual champion, Serena Williams.
 Entering the Hobart International main draw after coming through qualifying, McHale was defeated in the first round by top seed Elise Mertens.
 At the Australian Open, she lost in the first round to 13th seed Petra Martić.

 Seeded third at the Newport Beach Challenger, McHale reached the quarterfinal where she was defeated by sixth seed and eventual finalist, Stefanie Vögele.
-At the Abierto Mexicano, she lost her quarterfinal match to seventh seed and eventual champion, Heather Watson.
+At the Mexican Open, she lost her quarterfinal match to seventh seed and eventual champion, Heather Watson.
 Seeded 12th at the Indian Wells Challenger, she was defeated in the second round by Barbara Haas.

-2022: Retirement
+2022-2024: Retirement, comeback

-She announced her retirement from professional tennis after the 2022 US Open.
+McHale announced her retirement from professional tennis, after losing in the first round of qualifying at the 2022 US Open.

+McHale returned to professional tennis in November 2024.